chrisgrieser/nvim-puppeteer/README.md

 There is no `.setup()` call.
 The plugin already automatically loads as little as possible.

-## Special Case: Formatted String in Lua
+## Special Case: Formatted Strings in Lua
 Through [string.format](https://www.lua.org/manual/5.4/manual.html#pdf-string.format), there are also formatted strings in Lua.
-However, auto-conversions in lua are far more difficult since in Lua, `%s` is used as a placeholder for `string.format` and [as class in lua patterns](https://www.lua.org/manual/5.4/manual.html#6.4.1) at the same time.
+However, auto-conversions are far more difficult in lua `%s` is used as a placeholder for `string.format` and [as class in lua patterns](https://www.lua.org/manual/5.4/manual.html#6.4.1) at the same time.
 While it is possible to identify in some cases whether a lua string is used as pattern, there are certain cases where that is not possible:

 ```lua
 -- desired: conversion to format string when typing the placeholder "%s"